Juxtapoz // Wednesday, March 18, 2015

-We have featured projection mapping in the past, but the addition of real-time tacking of the projection surface, not to mention that the projection surface is a human face, brings this project to new heights.
+We have featured Nobumichi Asai's real-time face tracking an projection mapping in the past.
+Asai and his team are back with yet another fascinating video.
 Mapping a highly detailed projection on to any surface can be a challenge, requiring both pin point accuracy as well as exact timing.
 When that surface is 3 dimensional and moving, those challenges become even harder overcome.
 This project brings out all sorts of new ideas for projection mapping...

 Juxtapoz // Monday, August 04, 2014